 Do I have to have a library card to use the computers?

 You must use your own library card number and PIN.
 If you are not a cardholder or do not know your card number, you can ask staff for a guest pass.
-Staff cannot look up your library card number, but can provide your PIN when presented with your photo ID.
+Staff cannot look up your library card number, but can reset your PIN if necessary when presented with your photo ID.